Singapore Biennale: 2022

 The seventh Singapore Biennale took place from 16 October 2022 to 19 March 2023, led by co-Artistic Directors Binna Choi, Nida Ghouse, June Yap, and Ala Younis.
 Instead of a theme, this edition of the Biennale was given the name Natasha, that in naming the event, "a world comes into being" and "forges relations with what is around."
 This edition of the biennale was described by art critic Adeline Chia as pursuing the "question of non-human and possibly inaccessible subjectivities."
 Chia describes the biennale as "capturing the post-pandemic mood, [...] the tender, humbled, exhausted-yet-hopeful feelings of a convalescent humankind recognising its frailty and the interconnectedness of all existence," with works examining nonhuman perspectives such as from animals, plants, water, spirits, and AI.

 The biennale was held across several floors of the Tanjong Pagar Distripark, where the Singapore Art Museum is now based.
 It was further held at sites beyond traditional gallery spaces to encourage audiences to wander, imagine, rest, and participate, such as in public libraries, Yan Kit Playfield, International Plaza, the Singapore Flyer, and beyond Singapore's coastline at the Southern Islands.

 The artist list included names such as Aarti Sunder, Ali Yass, Araya Rasdjarmrearnsook, Donghwan Kam, Erika Tan and curator Adele Tan, Haegue Yang, Natasha Tontey, No Ghost Just a Shell (featuring works by Angela Bulloch & Imke Wagener, Lili Fleury, Liam Gillick, M/M Paris, Pierre Huyghe, Philippe Parreno, Richard Phillips, and Rirkrit Tiravanija), Pratchaya Phinthong, Ranu Mukherjee, Shin Beomsun, Sawangwongse Yawnghwe, Shooshie Sulaiman, Trevor Yeung, Walid Raad, Wu Mali, and Zarina Muhammad.

 2025

 The eighth Singapore Biennale is anchored by the concept of pure intention, exploring Singapore’s ever-changing urban landscape within broader global artistic narratives around development, historical contradictions, and speculative realities.
 Taking place 31 October 2025 to 29 March 2026, it is curated by Duncan Bass, Hsu Fang-Tze, Ong Puay Khim and Selene Yap.
 Invited contributors span independent organisations and curatorial collectives, such as Hyphen— (Indonesia), Asian Film Archive (Singapore), Hothouse (Singapore) and The Packet (Sri Lanka).

+During and following this edition, calls were made for an independent Singapore Biennale office to organise the Biennale instead of the Singapore Art Museum.